luipemb/CC-Lib-Guide/Root Commands/Guide.md

   - **"file"** - Is the file's name where you will perform the change.
   - **"act"** - Means what you are going to perform (write, read, etc).
   - **"v"** - Means what will be used for the action (usually strings).
   - **"t"** - Stands for "table".
-In case you are going to perform the change in tables, you should this argument.
+In case you are going to perform the change in tables, you should use this argument.

 - Variables for "act":
   - **w -- Write**